 What can I do to get better sleep?
 5 tips for better sleep

-Good sleep hygiene—that is, your sleep-related habits—is crucial for getting enough high-quality sleep at night.
+Good sleep hygiene—your sleep-related habits—is crucial for getting enough high-quality sleep at night.
 And cleaning up your sleep hygiene is typically within your control.
 Here are a few smart practices you can use to promote quality sleep:

-Routine: Haq’s No.1 recommendation for more quality sleep is sticking to a fixed bedtime and wake-up schedule, even on weekends.
-“You can have flexibility of maybe an hour on the weekend, but you shouldn’t be completely off cycle,” he says and adds that your wake-up time is even more important than your bedtime.
+Routine: Dr. Haq’s number one recommendation for more quality sleep is sticking to a fixed bedtime and wake-up schedule, even on weekends.
+“You can have flexibility of maybe an hour on the weekend, but you shouldn’t be completely off cycle,” Dr. Haq says, and adds that your wake-up time is even more important than your bedtime.
 If you wake up on time, even if you went to bed late, your body will get you back on schedule more quickly.

 Avoid stimulants: Once you’re on a good sleep schedule, avoid caffeine and other medications that may decrease your sleep drive.
-Haq recommends no caffeine after 5 p.m.
+Dr. Haq discourages caffeine after 5 p.m.
 You can also try relaxation exercises to quiet your brain.

 Prepare the setting: Make sure your bedroom is dark, quiet and on the cool side.
 Your core body temperature must decrease for sleep.